 Sena Institute of Technology Foundation

 In the last decade, the Sena Institute of Technology, has established itself as a center of excellence in Ghana for biomedical research training of the next generation of scientists on the African continent.
-The institute trains students in practical experimentation from primary school to undergraduate level in genetics, biodiversity, conservation and drug discovery.
-Students gets to appreciate nature and the environment.
+The institute trains Ghanaian students in practical experimentation from primary school to graduate level in genetics, biodiversity, conservation and drug discovery.
+Students learn to appreciate nature and the environment.
 It also trains tutors at both high schools and colleges in the train-the-trainer concept.
 These ensures that educators are well equipped with skills and knowledge to impact to the next generation of professionals on the continent.
-SIT flagship programs include Internships for Ghanaian university students, the National Service Program for graduates, International Exchange Program for other African students and globally, and periodic specialized hands-on workshops.
+SIT flagship programs include internships for Ghanaian university students pursuing science degree programs at the major universities, the National Service Program for graduates, International Exchange Program for other African students and globally, and periodic specialized hands-on workshops.

 In picture: A workshop at Sena Institute of Technology that hosted participants from Ghana, Gambia, Nigeria and United States of America.